Lubism/MediaWallpaper/document/en.md

 1. There are **Current panel** and **Auto-start** options in terminal
 1. **Auto-start** sets the option of auto-start at system boot
 1. **Current panel** controls the display of main window
-1. The trayicon can also control the display of main window, see **Show panel** option
+1. The tray icon can also control the display of main window, see **Show panel** option

 ### Attention!

-The program will write the infomation to "regedit" while setting auto-start
+The program will write the information to "regedit" while setting auto-start

-The infomation will be deleted while the option is "OFF"
+The information will be deleted while the option is "OFF"

 ---

 ## Auto-save

-The program will save all the infomation(info) automatically while shutdown and exit
+The program will save all the information(info) automatically while shutdown and exit

 All the info will be stored in directory "***mediaData***" of the root